descope-sample-apps/django-sample-app/README.md

 ## Roles ⚙️

-Sign up for Descope and set admin roles
+Sign up for Descope and set admin roles.

-Create two roles in Descope, that will be mapped to Django permissions
+Create two roles in Descope, that will be mapped to Django permissions.
 - is_staff
 - is_superuser